 A rich travel experience in budget comfort.
 Free, up-to-date information on travel essentials and experiences (see menus above) as well as downloadable free travel guides on quality destinations for mobile devices or print.

-The medieval cathedral is part of the free Bamberg guide for travellers in the Jewels of the Past section below and part of a series on German churches not to be be missed by travellers.
+The Baroque cathedral is part of the free Passau guide in the Jewels of the Past section below and part of a series on German churches not to be be missed by travellers.

 Passau’s Dom St Stephan at Domplatz is a Gothic cathedral transformed after a 17th century fire to Italian Baroque on a grand scale by the innovative plans of Prague resident Carlo Lurago and the Italian architect Paolo d’Aglio.

 The cathedral is striking inside and out and dominates its old-town surroundings in the small city at the meeting of the rivers Danube, Inn and Ilz on the Austrian border.

 Extensive restoration in recent years has returned St Stephan to its most impressive.
 The opulent interior stucco work is by Giovanni Battista Carlone and frescoes by Carpoforo Tencalla feature the stoning of the saint.

 The cathedral also houses one of the world’s great church organs of almost 18,000 pipes — for many years it was by repute the largest in the world.

 Half-hour organ concerts (May-October or Christmas-New Year’s Eve, M-Sa 12-12.30, holidays closed) for a nominal fee are a highlight, but connoisseurs of organ music might prefer the one-hour evening performances on Thursdays (May-October).